shakacode/shakapacker/README.md

 ### Webpack Configuration

 First, you don't _need_ to use Shakapacker's webpack configuration.
 However, the `shakapacker` NPM package provides convenient access to configuration code that reads the `config/webpacker.yml` file which the view helpers also use.
-If you have your own customized webpack configuration, at the mininmum, you must ensure:
+If you have your own customized webpack configuration, at the minimum, you must ensure:

 1. Your output files go the right directory
 2. You provide a manifest, via package [`webpack-assets-manifest`](https://github.com/webdeveric/webpack-assets-manifest) that maps output names (your 'packs') to the fingerprinted versions, including bundle-splitting dependencies.
 That's the main secret sauce of webpacker!